lfit/itpol/protecting-code-integrity.md

 - what the state of their repository was at the time of signing:
   - the tag includes the hash of the commit
     - the commit hash includes the hash of the toplevel tree
-      - which includes hashes of all files and subtrees
+      - which includes hashes of all files, contents, and subtrees
     - it also includes all information about authorship
     - including exact times when changes were made

-When you clone a git repository and verify a signed tag, that gives you assurances that _all contents in the repository, including all of its history, are exactly the same as the contents of the repository on the developer's computer at the time of signing_.
+When you clone a git repository and verify a signed tag, that gives you cryptographic assurance that _all contents in the repository, including all of its history, are exactly the same as the contents of the repository on the developer's computer at the time of signing_.

 #### Signed commits